-If you do want to venture further afield, Scarborough is easily accessed with public transport and you can get to the city with bus and train in less than 30 minutes.
+If you do want to venture further afield, Scarborough is easily accessed with public transport and you can get to the city by bus and train in less than 30 minutes.

-Scarborough also has a regular shuttle bus to Perth airport, car and bike rental and tour booking facilities to explore Perth and beyond.
+Scarborough also has easy and convenient transfer options to Perth airport, car and bike rental and tour booking facilities to explore Perth and beyond.

 The Scarborough Sunset Markets are easily one of the best things that have happened to Perth in the last few years.
 Food trucks and market stalls take over the esplanade on a weekly basis.
 There’s a huge selection of international food available and you’ll want to try them all.